Government Shutdown Resources

 I lost my Social Security card.
 Can I request a replacement card?

 Yes.
-The SSA will continue to issue original and replacement Social Security cards in the event of a government shutdown, but you should expect delays because of decreased staff capacity.
+The Social Security Administration (SSA) will continue to issue original and replacement Social Security cards in the event of a government shutdown, but you should expect delays because of decreased staff capacity.

 I have a hearing scheduled.
 Will that still occur?